-Connecting the detector and sounder circuits
+Connecting the zone circuits and conventional sounder circuits

-Incoming detector circuits and conventional sounder circuits (if used) should be connected to the relevant connector block on the Main Control PCB as shown in figure 11 below.
+Incoming zone circuits and conventional sounder circuits (if used) should be connected to the relevant connector block on the Main Control PCB as shown in figure 11 below.

-For typical detector circuit and conventional sounder circuit wiring diagrams, please refer to pages 7 and 8.
+For typical zone circuit and conventional sounder circuit wiring diagrams, please refer to pages 7 and 8.

-Figure 11: Detector circuit and conventional sounder circuit connections
+Figure 11 : Zone circuit and conventional sounder circuit connections